MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/welcome-to-mr-feature-tool.md

 ![Importing packages](images/FeatureToolImport.png)

-We highly recommend using the **Validate** button to ensure the Unity project is able to successfully import the selected features.
+We highly recommend using the **Validate** button to ensure the Unity project can successfully import the selected features.
 After validation, you'll see a pop-up dialog with a success message or a list of identified issues.

 You also need to set the location of the target Unity project before you import.
-Use the **elipsis** button to the left of the project path field to browse.
-When you're done navigating your file system, open the folder containing the desired Unity project.
+Use the **ellipsis** button to the left of the project path field to browse.
+When you're done navigating your file system, open the folder containing your target Unity project.

 > [!NOTE]
 > The dialog that's displayed when browsing for the Unity project folder contains '_' as the file name.
 There must be a value for the file name to enable the folder to be selected.

-Click the **Import** button to continue.
+Select **Import** to continue.

 > [!NOTE]
 > After clicking the `Import` button, if any issues remain a simple message will be displayed.
 The recommendation is to click No and to use the `Validate` button to view and resolve the issues.